AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 The additional capabilities need to be optimized as much as possible by the compiler.
-In particular - even if it's not a language mandate - the compiler should replace calls to Assign by binary copies.
+In particular - even if it's not a language mandate - the compiler should replace calls to Assign by binary copies when such optimization is possible.

 'Assign
 -------